-Scripture clearly emphasizes the absolute importance of prayer offering us captivating glimpses of the importance and priority Jesus gave to prayer.
+Scripture clearly emphasises the absolute importance of prayer offering us captivating glimpses of the importance and priority Jesus gave to prayer.
 Jesus said in Luke 18 to always pray and not give up.

 Mark 14:38 “Watch and pray so that you do not fall into temptation”.